 Known for its canals and gardens, it has been dubbed “Venice of the East”.
 A short 26 minute train ride from Shanghai.
 The G line trains are the most efficient.
 There are buses that take you into the town or catching a cab isn’t hard as the train station is close to the town.

-- Hotel Soul – Located walking distance to Guan Qian Street.
-Large rooms, rooftop garden, fitness center and close to the subway.
+Hotel Soul is located walking distance to Guan Qian Street.
+Equipped with large rooms, rooftop garden, fitness center and close to the subway.
 Rooms start at $50 a night.

-- Garden Hotel Suzhou – Great location.
-Located in the middle of old town.
+The Garden Hotel Suzhou is in a great location, in the middle of old town.
 The hotel has a swimming pool, spa, and fitness center.
 Located within 35 minutes by car to both railway stations.
 Rooms start at $90 a night.

 Where to stay in Suzhou for Luxury

 Suzhou Marriot Hotel

 The Suzhou Marriot Hotel has comfortable and clean rooms.
 The hotel is equipped with a swimming pool, sauna, and a gym.

 It has killer views of Suzhou city and a great breakfast.
 Prices start at $137 a night.

 Take a riverboat tour to view the grand canal and visit one of the gardens, there are many to choose from the options are endless.

 We unfortunately were only here for a half a day and had to chose so we chose the canals over the gardens but I’ve heard only great things about the gardens (although be warned they are crowded.)

 And if you’re into museums check out the Suzhou Museum or the Suzhou Are Museum and you guessed it they’re FREE!